greguu/linux_kernel_xtm2_richland/README.md

 - Note: We are using Arch Linux as a build host in this example.
 - Note: The CPU is armeb (big endian).
 - Although this CPU should support little endian, too - we will focus on armeb.
 - A prebuild Linaro armeb toolchain will do just fine for building and testing the kernel.
+Later we move to the LEDE SDK.

 ```
 cd ~